dannycastroaudio/itp/haiku/README.md

 5. Satisfied, I saved my haiku using the following code:

 ```
+say "
-say ""Your haiku are shit"
+"Your haiku are shit"
 That's all you would say to me
 As I crapped one out" -o haiku.aiff
 ```